2022 Stanley Cup playoffs: Media

+Canada

-In Canada, for the eighth postseason under Rogers Media's 12-year contract, coverage was broadcast by Sportsnet networks and CBC Television under the Hockey Night in Canada brand, and streamed on Sportsnet Now, CBCSports.ca (for games televised by CBC), or the subscription service NHL Live.
+In Canada, this marked the eighth postseason under Rogers Media's 12-year contract.
+Games aired across Sportsnet, SN1, SN360, and CBC under the Hockey Night in Canada brand.
 For first and second round U.S. vs. U.S. games not on CBC, Sportsnet generally simulcasted the U.S. feed instead of producing their own telecast.
+Games were streamed live on Sportsnet Now, CBCSports.ca (for games televised by CBC), or the subscription service NHL Live.

+United States

 In the U.S., this marked the first Stanley Cup playoffs under the NHL's seven-year broadcast rights deals with ESPN and TNT.
 During the first round, games aired across ESPN, ESPN2, TBS, and TNT.
 For the second round onward, the games aired on either ESPN or TNT (except for one second-round game which aired on ESPN2 due to Sunday Night Baseball airing on ESPN).
 Other ESPN and Turner channels (such as ESPNU, ESPNews, and TruTV) were used in the event of overflow situations.
 As before, each U.S. team's regional broadcaster televised local coverage of games during the first round, after which all other games were exclusive to the ESPN networks and TNT.

 In assigning broadcasters for each game, the NHL had to work around the 2022 NBA playoffs (which shared ESPN and TNT as rightsholders, and started ahead of the Stanley Cup playoffs), ESPN's Sunday Night Baseball, and other such conflicts.
 In general, the first round was roughly split between ESPN/ESPN2 and TNT/TBS, ensuring that both broadcasters televised two of the first four games in each series, and at least two of the five game seven's.
 With the NBA Conference finals occurring at the same time with the Stanley Cup second round this year, ESPN ended up being the de facto exclusive broadcaster for the Carolina–NY Rangers and Calgary–Edmonton series, and TNT doing the same for the Florida–Tampa Bay and Colorado–St. Louis series.
 Both conference finals also aired exclusively on ESPN and TNT; under the new contracts, ESPN held the first choice of which conference final to air, opting for the Eastern Conference this postseason.
-As per the new alternating rotation, ABC exclusively aired the Stanley Cup Finals.
+As per the new alternating rotation, ABC exclusively aired the Stanley Cup Final.